FEBS Excellence Awards

 Applicants should be scientists who have obtained their PhD degree within the past six years.
-However, duly justified career breaks such as compulsory national service, ill-health, and parental leave may be taken into account.
+However, duly justified career breaks such as compulsory national service, ill-health, and parental leave of 18 months per child may be taken into account.

-Applicants must be employed in a salaried capacity as a group leader by the Host Institution, irrespective of the origin of the funding sources, for at least one year prior to the submission of their Project Proposal to FEBS.
+Applicants must be employed in a salaried capacity as a group leader by the Host Institution (a Host Institution means a university or a research centre), irrespective of the origin of the funding sources, for at least one year prior to the submission of their Project Proposal to FEBS.
 Candidates must have secured future financial support at the Host Institution for the entire 3-year duration of the Award.